Digital Gallery Tour

 Teaching Tips for Different Learning Environments

-Whole Class In-Person Learning: Split students into groups based on the Animals of the West digital gallery tour sections: Tools for Horses, Spurred On, Animals in Art, Where the Buffalo Roam.
-Students review and present the information to the class leading a discussion on one of the “Things to Consider” questions.
-Alternatively, the teacher could model the horse and assign student groups one of the following animals: bison, salmon, bear, snake, raven, whale, elk.
+Whole Class In-Person Learning: Split students into groups based on the Women of the West digital gallery tour sections: Absent from History, Artists, Sister’s Are Doin’ it for Themselves.
+Students review and present the information to the class guiding classmates through one of the “Things to Consider” questions.
+The teacher presents the first objects and discussion questions to model.

 Whole Class Distance Learning: Create Zoom/GoogleChat/Teams polls, chats or lead a discussion using the “Things to Consider” questions.
-Create breakout rooms for different aspects of the digital gallery tour (Tools for Horses, Spurred On, Animals in Art, Where the Buffalo Roam) and have students come back to whole class to share what they learned.
-Alternatively, the teacher could model the horse and assign student breakout rooms the following: bison, salmon, bear, snake, raven, whale, elk.
+Create breakout rooms for different aspects of the digital gallery tour (Absent from History, Artists, Sister’s Are Doin’ it for Themselves) and have students come back to whole class to share what they learned.

 Tech Fun: Kahoot! to answer multiple choice questions throughout the digital gallery tour; Flipgrid to record skits, dances, or storytelling; Scratch to code a story or an animation; Jamboard to draw or collage images; Google Docs for writing and sharing poems and stories.